tmacedo29/TextBasedRPG/README.md

 # TextBasedRPG

-Text Based RPG is a project to teach middle school students some basic mobile application development as:
+Text Based RPG is a project to teach middle school students some basic mobile application development concepts as:
 - POO
 - Algorithms
 - .NET Maui